refractionPOINT/lce_doc/docs/dr.md

 Both the `with child` and `with descendant` parameters are effectively the same except for the "depth" of the relationship they cover.
 The `child` specifies that the target state (described below) must apply to the direct children of the matching process.
-The `descendant` specifies that the target state must apply globally to any descendands (children of children) of the matching process.
+The `descendant` specifies that the target state must apply globally to any descendants (children of children) of the matching process.

 The value of a `with child` (or descendant) is simply another (stateless) rule operator.
-The logic defined in this rule operator describes the set of conditions that must match, not a single event, but the collection of events that are children (or descendants) of the matching process.
+The logic defined in this rule operator describes the set of conditions that must match.
+Not a single event, but the collection of events that are children (or descendants) of the matching process.

 Here is an example of a stateful detection looking for a "cmd.exe" process that has a child "calc.exe":